The Student Accounts Office at King’s is part of the Bursar’s Office.

 - Refunds will be prorated on fees paid by King’s scholarships, bursaries, and tuition waivers.

 - Refunds will be made to the external organization for students who are fully funded.

-- Refunds will not be authorized for a previous terms credit on account once future terms tuition and fees have been posted that result in an account balance owing.
+- Refunds will not be authorized for a previous terms credit on account once future terms fees have been posted that result in an account balance owing.

 - The Refund schedule can be viewed online or obtained at the Student Accounts Office.